MaskRay/ccls/README.md

 **IMPORTANT:** Please reinstall the extension when you download it - it is still being developed.

+To tell the extension where to find cquery, set "cquery.launch.workingDirectory" in User Settings to the location where cquery is installed.

 It's probably also worth mentioning that "cquery.launch.command" may need to be customized as well, especially if during building you used a prefix and installed into that prefix, and set "cquery.launch.workingDirectory" to the prefix (since then "cquery.launch.command" will need to be bin/cquery instead of the default release/bin/cquery).

 If you run into issues, you can view debug output by running the